photoprism/photoprism-docs/docs/developer-guide/native-apps/index.md

 ## Gallery for PhotoPrism

 With this [Android app](https://github.com/Radiokot/photoprism-android-client), you can easily browse the pictures in your library and share them with other apps.
 The app offers a timeline view, authentication, bookmarks, and many other useful features.
 It can also be installed on Android TV, so you can browse your library with a remote control.
+[Learn more ›](https://radiokot.com.ua/p/photoprism-android-gallery)

 <div class="appstore-buttons">
     <a href="https://link.photoprism.app/gallery-app"><img src="https://dl.photoprism.app/img/badges/badge_playstore.svg" alt="Google Play Store" width="135"></a>